cyn0/WhyThisTrending/README.md

 Scrapy tool is used to crawl News sites to extract content and other information from the site.
 The extracted contents are stored in SQL database.

 ###Online process - Searching and scoring
-Trending keywords are retried from social media(Twitter, Google trends) and articles having those key-words are fetched.
+Trending keywords are retrieved from social media(Twitter, Google trends) and articles having those key-words are fetched.

 Scoring is the most crucial process as there might be several articles containing the key-words.